Chapter 1: Introduction

 Today, the OpenFlow specification has been through multiple revisions, and work is underway to replace it with a more flexible (i.e., programmable) alternative.
 We return to OpenFlow—and P4, the alternative programming language—in Chapter 4.

 At the same time, operators are accustomed to configuring their switches and routers.
-This has historically been done using a Command Line Interface (CLI) or a management protocol like SNMP, which looking back at Figure 3, corresponds to the northbound interface to the RIB (as opposed to the interface between the RIB and the FIB).
-This includes installing new routes, which on the surface seems to be equivalent to installing a new flow rule.
-Would a switch be considered “SDN capable” if it merely exposed a programmatic configuration interface in lieu of the conventional CLI?
+This has historically been done using a Command Line Interface (CLI) or (less commonly) a management protocol like SNMP.
+Looking back at Figure 3, this corresponds to the northbound interface to the RIB (as opposed to the interface between the RIB and the FIB).
+This interface is capable of installing new routes, which on the surface seems to be equivalent to installing a new flow rule.
+Would a switch be considered “SDN-capable” if it merely exposed a programmatic configuration interface in lieu of the conventional CLI?

 The answer is likely no, and it comes down to hitting the mark on both generality and performance.
-While a well-defined programmatic configuration interface is certainly an improvement over legacy CLIs, they are intended for modifying the control plane’s RIB and setting other device parameters (e.g., port speeds/modes) rather than modifying the data plane’s FIB.
+While a well-defined programmatic configuration interface is certainly an improvement over legacy CLIs, they are intended for modifying various settings of the control plane (such as RIB entries) and other device parameters (e.g., port speeds/modes) rather than modifying the data plane’s FIB.
 As a consequence, such configuration interfaces are (a) unlikely to support the full range of programmability implied by a control/data plane interface, and (b) unlikely to support the real-time control loop required by control/data plane disaggregation.
 In short, the momentum of SDN has had the side-effect of improving the configuration interfaces exposed by switch and router vendors (and we describe the state-of-the-art in such interfaces in Chapter 5), but doing so is not a substitute for the granularity of control SDN requires.

 To be clear, all elements in a switch require configuration.
 The data plane requires configuration of things like port speeds.
 The platform requires configuration of fans, LEDs, and other peripherals.
 The on-switch software needs to be informed what certificate it should use when a client connects and what log level should be set.
 The control plane components also require configuration.
 For example, the routing agent needs to know its IP address, who its neighbors are, and if it has any static routes.
 The key distinction is the purpose, but more quantitatively, the rate of updates: configuration implies potentially thousands of updates/day while control implies potentially thousands of updates/sec.